Procedure

 Pleural Fluid

-is aspirated, advance the catheter over the needle and into the pleural space
+Advance the catheter over the needle into the pleural space until catheter hub is at skin or resistance

 Cover catheter with a 3-way stop-cock and ensure it is closed to patient until use